 Everything your child publicly posts online is being recorded and archived.
 And that information could wreak havoc on your child’s future.

-In the past, decisions to hire an employee were based on the information listed on their resume, a few phone calls, and an in-person interview.
-That’s about it.
+Decisions to hire an employee were once only based on information listed on their resume, a few phone calls, and an in-person interview.

-Today, I don’t know a single HR department that doesn’t conduct a thorough Google and/or Facebook search on every job applicant — before they even read the entire resume.
+Human Resource departments conduct thorough Google, Facebook, and other social media searches on every job applicant — before they even read the entire resume.

 - By 2011, 20.2 million children under 11 will go online at least once per month — rising to 24.9 million kids by 2014. source